Spoccy/Speccy/README.md

 She contains (or will contain) the following:

-An HP System, Leveling System, XP System, and Item System.
+An HP System, Leveling System, EXP System, and Item System.
 (Custom Items, and Custom Boss DMG / XP values are supported.
 You can force a level up as well.)

 Multiple HUDs to choose from, along with allowing more custom HUDs via Lua support.